sinakit/sinakit/README.md

 Hi There👋, My name is <b>Sinak Hin </b>.
 I am 26 years old and I have 6+ years experiences with front/back-end development and achieved more than 10+ various services/web application projects using <b> ReactJS, ExpressJS, NestJS - (typescript/javascript) and Go-Lang</b>(4+ years) and as <b>Web Designer</b>(1year).

 I always keep up to date, challenge with new technologies and using Agile methodology in development project.
 I have also contributed in open-source on GitHub and Npm 🔭.
 I like to build react, nestjs and golang generator tools to make development process fast as much as possible.
 Moreover, I love building my own component libraries for reusable across projects.
-My skill is set up <b>front-end/back-end architecture which are powerful with popular react, nodejs and go framework </b> to ensure project started up with clean structure with test ability to ensure the project can progress with predicable time, scalable and maintainable.
+My skill is set up <b>front-end/back-end architecture which are powerful with popular react, nodejs and go framework </b> to ensure project started up with clean structure and test ability to ensure the project can progress with predicable time, scalable and maintainable.

 ### Education